EntrepreneurshipBack to Course Guide

 CAVEAT: No graduate credit will be awarded if BUS4425 has been successfully completed.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Defining and outlining the roles of entrepreneurship.
+- Synthesizing, defining, and outlining the roles of entrepreneurship.

-- Determining how to recognize internal and external market forces.
+- Applying SWOT Analysis to assess internal and external market forces

-- Defining franchising and discovering the types of franchising.
+- Defining franchising and discovering the various types of franchising.

-- Constructing a business strategy mindful of business ethics and social responsibility.
+- Assessing business strategies and developing an effective strategy that implements business ethics and social responsibility.